christianchung/LaserTagSoftwareT13/README.md

+How to install (windows instructions):<br />
+1. install Python<br />
-How to install (windows instructions): install Python run the "INSTALL PACKAGES WITH THIS" .bat script run main.py
+2. run the "INSTALL PACKAGES WITH THIS" .bat script<br />
+3. run main.py